 Before leaving home, we encourage you to consult with the bank that has issued the credit cards and debit cards you will be using as you travel.
 Today banks have a variety of fraud detection systems so we advise you to be sure you will be able to use your cards.
 You should also have an out-of-country contact phone number available in case any cards are lost or stolen.

 LANGUAGE

 The European Union has 21 official languages; however, there are many other lesser-known languages spoken as well.
+The official language of Spain is Spanish.
 English is widely spoken.

 COMMUNICATION